mokuda2/senioryearreflection/_posts/2023-01-05-Ideals-Clash.md

 ## Section 2

-As I started dating, I had a lot of thoughts and questions floating around in my mind.
+As I started dating, many thoughts and questions filled my mind.

 Many people in the Church—and I assumed people outside the Church as well—said that same-sex attraction and homosexuality were feelings of “unnatural affection,” that there was a cure to the same-sex Disease.
 I knew that the Church taught that marriage between a man and a woman was ordained of God.
 What I didn’t understand was why people—especially at BYU—made such a big deal about romance or having “feelings” for another person.
 The ceremony of a marriage sealing was mechanical: take someone with XX sex chromosomes and another with XY sex chromosomes, and allow them to take that next steppingstone towards exaltation.
 Of course, they weren’t guaranteed exaltation; they both had to keep their covenants together.
 But why try to involve emotions?
 I didn’t like it when people talked about how they FELT when they went on a date and why they made it such a big deal.
 Wasn’t there a way to cure the Disease—these feelings of “romance,” whether the victims inflicted were straight or gay?

-If anything felt like “unnatural affection” to me, it was the thought of trying to date and marry a girl.
+If anything felt like “unnatural affection” to me, it was the thought of trying to date and marry a girl whom I had "feelings" for.
 The thought of even touching a girl felt perverted and offended my mind.
 And maybe that was what straight guys thought about dating and marrying a guy.
 I could now sort of understand why straight guys would say it was “unnatural affection” to be in a homosexual relationship, but what about gay guys being in a heterosexual relationship?
 That definitely would’ve felt like “unnatural affection” to me.

 Along with “unnatural affection,” another thing I heard from many members of the Church was that people can choose to be gay.
 I didn’t understand that either.
 Even though I had tried to suppress and even deny my feelings for guys the past 16 years, I didn’t make a conscious choice to have these feelings.
 Did straight guys get to weigh the options of liking girls or liking guys and made a choice to like girls?
 If that was the case, I was sure that almost 100 percent of “straight” guys chose to like girls.
 I was pretty sure that they didn’t choose their sexual orientation just as much as I didn’t get to choose mine.

 Plus, from a logical perspective, life would’ve been much easier if I had been attracted to girls in the first place.
 Straight people made up the Majority of society.
 Men and women could have children of their own and not have to adopt.
 And having an attraction towards the opposite sex allowed a natural flow towards exaltation.

-One of the greatest lessons I learned from my mission was that keeping the commandments and obeying mission rules didn’t mean merely going through the motions.
+<u>One of the greatest lessons I learned from my mission was that keeping the commandments and obeying mission rules didn’t mean merely going through the motions.
 It also had to come from the heart.
-It had to have desire behind the motions.
-Of course, going through the motions was a possible starting point, but it wasn’t enough.
+It had to have desire behind the motions.</u>  Of course, going through the motions was a possible starting point, but it wasn’t enough.
 That too must have applied with marriage.
 Now I realized what Gyuna meant when she said she’d run away from Christian if he never touched her.
 It wasn’t merely to satisfy her love language.
 Physical touch was supposed to feel like a natural thing, just like she said.
 Following the directions from a romantic-love manual by extending the arm where the phalanges of one person touched the clavicle of the other wasn’t how romance should’ve sounded or felt or looked like.
 Romantic love wasn’t a mechanical matter.
 I began to understand that with my feelings toward Kent.
 Physical touch from Kent wasn’t something I thought I needed; it was something I WANTED.

 However, I felt conflicted with my emotions and my logical mind.
 My goal was to receive exaltation.
 I felt like my family raised me well on gospel principles, and I felt like living the gospel shaped so much of my life.
 I wanted to return to live with my Heavenly Father and to be with my family in the eternities.
 That was why in high school, I thought I would marry a woman and raise a family.
 But there were more implications about marriage than my innocent mind thought there were.
 I didn’t understand why society made such a big deal about physical touch, but now I understood the question of how a couple could be happy if there was no desire for physical touch.
 And how would that affect their posterity?
 If I had natural inclinations towards guys and had no desire for a girl, how could I receive exaltation?
 Now I understood that question from a non-mechanical perspective.
 Even if I went through the motions, would that be enough?
 No, not from the lessons I had learned from my mission.

 I also knew some members of the Church theorized that in the spirit world, the “unnatural affections” would correct themselves—that everyone would be straight.
 I didn’t understand that though.
 Of course it would be easy for straight people to say that we’d all become straight because that was how they naturally felt all the time.
 But the scriptures said that we would carry the desires of the heart with us after this life.
 Weren’t romantic feelings one of the desires of the heart?
 Sure, things like anxiety and depression would dissipate when we’d be resurrected.
 I was looking forward to that.
 But a complete change in my sexual orientation?
 That just sounded wrong and perverted.
-In a hypothetical situation, what if God created man and woman such that men had children with men and women had children with women?
-Would straight people feel hopeful that their sexual orientation would change in the spirit world so that they’d become gay?
+In a hypothetical situation, if God created man and woman such that men had children with men and women had children with women, would straight people feel hopeful that their sexual orientation would change in the spirit world so that they’d become gay?
 I wouldn’t think so.
 If people were mechanical, straight people would kill themselves so that they could feel gay.
 Even that sounded ironic.
 And sure, it was a hypothetical situation, but this kind of hypothetical situation was my reality.

 When I tried to find ways to cure the Disease, I couldn’t find a real answer.
 No methods were shown on the Church’s website, and the Internet said that meditating could help.
 But it was only a temporary thing.
 Those romantic feelings didn’t permanently go away.
 I also read articles about the unethical practices of conversion therapy.
 It was something that the Church didn’t support either.
 Some of the practices of conversion therapy included electrocution, self-harm when romantic feelings arose, and even priests chanting a prayer or reading scripture.
 Obviously, they were abusive methods, but I thought it was interesting that the Church didn’t support methods of changing one’s sexual orientation to becoming straight.